bitrise-io/devcenter/_articles/en/team-management/managing-personal-plan.md

 {% include creditbased.html %}

-On Bitrise, there are two subscription types for personal accounts: the Hobby plan and the Developer plan.
-The Hobby plan is our free plan while the Developer plan is the only premium plan that you can use without creating a Workspace.

-{% include message_box.html type="important" title="Personal accounts and Workspace accounts" content="Be aware that personal accounts and Workspace accounts are separate!
-This means that in order to sign up for a Workspace plan, you need to create a Workspace and then provide valid payment information in the Org's **Billing** section,  Read more about Workspaces in the [Workspaces section](/team-management/organizations/organizations-index/)." %}

-You can switch between the two - upgrade to Developer or downgrade to Hobby - at any time.
+{% include legacy_users.html %}

 ## Adding and updating payment information

-To sign up for a Developer plan, you will need to provide a valid credit card.
 You can update your credit card number at any time after setting it.

 1. Log in to your Bitrise account.
 2. Click BitBot in the top right corner and select **Profile settings** from the dropdown menu.